WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 a RIPP bearer token.
 The RIPP consumer MUST mint an HTTPS URI for the RIPP Trunk Client URI.
 This URI MUST support HTTP3, and MUST implement the behaviors associated with capabilities and new call operations as defiend below.
-This URI MAY have a path component, but MUST NOT contain any URI parameters.
+This URI MUST have a path component,  MUST NOT contain any URI parameters, and MUST have a path segment which is globally unique in space and time.

-In addition, the RIP consumer MUST mint a bearer token to be used by the RIPP provider when performing operations against the RIPP Trunk Client URI.
+In addition, the RIPP consumer MUST mint a bearer token to be used by the RIPP provider when performing operations against the RIPP Trunk Client URI.
 The bearer token MAY be constructed in any way desired by the RIPP consumer.
 The token and URI MUST remain valid for at least